 Host on AWS Amplify

 Use these instructions to enable continuous deployment from a GitHub repository.
-The same general steps apply if you are using GitLab for version control.
+The same general steps apply for other Git providers such as GitLab or Bitbucket.

 Prerequisites